CSCI1030U/Lab01/README.md

 ## Instructions

-In this lab, you will edit the `lab01.py` file that declares a few variables, and modify the code so that it calculates some new variable values using expressions, and prints the values of those variables.
+In this lab, you will edit the `lab01.py` file that declares a few variables, and modify the code according to the instructions that follow.
+The solution to all of the parts of this lab are to be placed in this same file, in the order given.

 ### Part 1